-In recent years, the introduction of NVMe has revolutionised the field of data storage, taking a big leap forward in maximising the performance of NAND flash and capitalising on the feature-rich, low-cost, high-bandwidth and future-proof expansion bus standard, PCI express.
+In recent years, the introduction of NVMe has revolutionized the field of data storage, taking a big leap forward in maximizing the performance of NAND flash and capitalizing on the feature rich, low cost, high bandwidth, and future proof expansion bus standard, PCI express.
 Currently on its 5th Generation, PCIe Gen5 allows for transfer rates of up to 8GB/s per lane, removing the expansion bus bottleneck from the storage stack and giving headway for innovation and evolution not only in SSD controllers and NAND flash, but throughout the hardware stack.
-Processors, chassis designs, motherboards and hardware IO topologies are constantly evolving to support the added bandwidth.
+Processors, chassis designs, motherboards, and hardware IO topologies are constantly evolving to support the added bandwidth.
 In the data center, network topologies are undergoing major changes to accommodate for NVMe; with the NVMe-OF spec, network interfaces, switches and transport protocols have changed and continue to improve to support the increased bandwidth while maintaining QoS and lossless packet transport.

 But how does the introduction of NVMe impact application performance?
 Can you reduce your storage footprint while improving transaction throughput and reducing transaction response times?
-Can we significantly reduce database backup times to mitigate the noisy neighbour problem and minimise its impact in a production environment?
+Can we significantly reduce database backup times to mitigate the Noisy Neighbor problem and minimize its impact in a production environment?
 In this article, we attempt to answer these questions by inspecting typical OLTP workloads, as defined by the TPCC specification, and offer a few practical comparisons to show the impact of NVMe on transaction performance in realistic scenarios.

-Common infrastructure challenges faced by RDBMS in the data center today
+Common infrastructure challenges that face RDBMS in the data center today

-Cost, capacity planning and scalability
+Cost, Capacity Planning and Scalability

-With the tremendous increase in internet bandwidth, processing speeds and the data analytics boom that has occurred over the last two decades, production OLTP databases are growing quickly, often a lot faster than planned for by application and infrastructure architects.
+With the tremendous increase in internet bandwidth, processing speeds and the data analytics boom that occurred over the last 2 decades, production OLTP databases are growing quickly, often a lot faster than planned for by application and infrastructure architects.
 The underlying storage and network architecture must be built to scale from the ground up to match that increased demand over time and offer a good balance between cost, ease of management and performance.
-It becomes a difficult design decision to choose to build the application in local data centers or using laaS/PaaS cloud services.
-Keeping the application running in local data centers gives solution architects full control of scalability, security, resilience and performance but requires meticulous planning and sometimes comes at a hefty upfront cost.
-Using laaS/PaaS cloud services speeds up deployments and simplifies scalability but offers less control over performance, resilience and can get expensive quickly as the application scales.
-Some organisations prefer a hybrid approach, where more important tier 1 applications can live in local data centers and tier 2 and legacy applications migrate to the cloud.
-For applications that are kept in-house, hyperconverged infrastructure solutions like VMware vSAN with all-flash disk groups offer a good balance between cost, simplicity, performance and ease of scalability.
+It becomes a difficult design decision to choose to build the application in local data centers or using IaaS/PaaS cloud services.
+Keeping the application running in local data centers gives solution architects full control of scalability, security, resilience, and performance but requires meticulous planning and sometimes comes at a hefty upfront cost.
+Using IaaS/PaaS cloud services speeds up deployments and simplifies scalability but offers less control over performance, resilience and can get expensive quickly as the application scales.
+Some organizations prefer a hybrid approach, where more important tier 1 applications that are kept in-house, hyperconverged infrastructure solutions like VMware vSAN with All-Flash disk groups offer a good balance between cost, simplicity, performance, and ease of scalability.